antruo/ironhack_labs/README.md

 You should find a line with your container id and status `Up`.

-Next up, we want to initlaize the database and load the datasets.
+Next up, we want to initlaize the database by loading the datasets.
 Execute the mounted shell script like so (this might take a couple of minutes):

 ```bash
 docker exec -it mysql_finance bash -c "./initdb/init_db.sh"